DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

      Users of platforms such as AKS can use the AWS AppConfig Agent to manage the retrieval and caching of container application configuration data, handle polling and caching logic, and more.
      The feature flag and run configuration feature allows users to release new features without deploying new code.
-     In addition, it also has configuration security features, including validators, alarm reminders, automatic rollback configurations, etc.
+     In addition, it also has configuration security features, including validators, alert reminders, automatic rollback configurations, etc.

 - [AWS Launches Local Clusters for Running EKS Clusters Locally on Hybrid Cloud Service Outposts](https://aws.amazon.com/about-aws/whats-new/2022/09/amazon-eks-outposts-local-clusters/)